Self-sufficiency - an environmentally friendly megatrend. We show how the concept also works for self-caterers on the balcony and in the city

 - Every space can be used sensibly with simple tricks

-Self-catering can be found more and more often, especially in cities.
+Self-catering can be found more and more, especially in cities.
 The idea that you can be self-sufficient even with a small balcony seems absurd at first - but it works!
 Even if the balcony does not face the south, the heat that the house wall stores can be quite sufficient.
-In addition, simple tricks ensure that there is not enough space for growing fruit and vegetables.
+In addition, simple tricks ensure that there is little space for the cultivation of Fruits and vegetables is sufficient.

 Self-catering needs a plan

-The first step in becoming self-sufficient is creating an accurate plan.
+The first step towards self-sufficiency is creating an accurate plan.
 To do this, it makes sense to draw the outline and all other fixed elements of the balcony in order to then creatively integrate the beds.
 Once the plan is ready, there are several ways to grow plants.
 Whether bought or self-made raised bed, trellis on the balcony ceiling and house wall or simple flower pots and buckets - everything is possible.

 In order to be able to decide which plants to grow on the balcony, it is important to consider which fruit, which herbs and which vegetables are eaten a lot at home.
 A list that distinguishes between “absolutely” and “I could do without” can help here.
 There is a large selection: potatoes, carrots, mini peppers, mint, wild garlic, parsley, but also apples and pears can grow on the balcony.